 In creating a VSM, the entire process flow of information and materials needed to create a product or service is documented visually as it is currently being performed.
 This is known as the "Current State Map," which makes it possible to identify each step in the process as:

-Once the Current State Map is drawn and wastes identified, the information revealed is used to determine ways to reduce or eliminate waste (non-value added items) and optimize value-added items.
+Once the Current State Map is drawn and wastes identified, the information revealed is used to determine ways to reduce or eliminate waste (non-value-added items) and optimize value-added items.

 Standard Work is essential to effective work at all levels and in all areas of an organization, including quality and process specifications, policies and procedures, regulatory compliance, and technical standards.
 Every routine task should be standardized, beginning with those that directly impact the company's ability to meet customer demands.